open/close all folders

 - The second Hourman Rick Tyler also had the ability to spend an hour in a timeless dimension with his father.
 This eventually ended when Rick was mortally wounded, and all the time was used up to save his life.
 The android eventually gave his life in Zero Hour instead of Rex Tyler, enabling father and son to return home.

 - Android Hourman also had an Hour of Power, which gave him access to all sorts of cool time-manipulation abilities (just about the only thing he couldn't do was make his Power Hour last longer than 60 minutes.)
 This was actually a self imposed condition, prior to that he had continuous access to his powers.
 He limited himself to explore his humanity.

-- The Green Lantern's Green Lantern Ring used to require charging every 24 hours, but this has gradually been changeed to more closely follow a "battery" model, where the charge depletion depends on the use of the ring.
+- The Green Lantern rings used to require charging every 24 hours, but this has gradually been changed to more closely follow a "battery" model, where the charge depletion depends on the use of the ring.

 - The Doom Patrol's Negative Man could separate his energy form from his body for 60 seconds at a time.
 He had to act fast; If he didn't return to his body in time, he would die.

 - In one Thor story, his power had been halved, and a villain was beating the living daylights out of him.
 As a test, Odin granted Thor his full power for thirty seconds.
 Thor won.
 (Do not screw with someone whose titles include "god", no matter what they are the god of.
 If they're the god of something like "thunder" or "storms", don't even think it.)